 Cervical cancer isn’t the most common cancer in women but it does have a relatively high mortality rate thanks to its ability to go undetected until it is very advanced.
 Early detection is the key; it’s very curable when found and treated early.
 Over ninety percent of women diagnosed in the earliest stage of cancer will survive, but by the time the cancer has spread to other areas of the body the survival rate is quite low.

 HPV is a very common viral infection that spreads through sexual activity, and it causes 99% of the cases of cervical cancer.
+This is why those that engage in a lot of sexual activity for work purposes, such as being an adult film star for sites like TubeV must always keep a very careful eye on their cervical health and their genitals as a whole.
 Most people with HPV don’t know they are infected.
 Precancerous cervical cell changes do not cause symptoms at all.
 The virus strains that lead to cancer are considered to be the higher risk strains, but there are over 100 different types of HPV.

 Once the cervix has been infected, the virus can change the cells of the cervix in a direction that can lead to cancer.
 Luckily, it is usually a very slow process, taking many months to years.
 Cervical cancer screenings can help detect abnormal cells early, before they turn into cancer.
 The Pap smear screening looks for precancers, which are cell changes on the cervix that might become cervical cancer if they are not treated appropriately The HPV test looks for the DNA of the virus that can cause these cell changes.
 The two tests are frequently done together.

 Almost all of deaths from cervical cancer could be prevented by regular screenings and follow-up care.
 These simple screening tests are recommended for women between ages 21 and 65, and they can be done in a doctor’s office.
 Women should start getting Pap tests regularly at age 21, or earlier if there are multiple sexual partners.
+Being with multiple sexual partners could increase the risk of testing positive for an STI such as Chlamydia and gonorrhea.
+During a pap smear, it may be recommended to you to also get an STI test at the same time so you can determine whether you have one and if so, the relevant treatment will be provided for you.
+But having a pap smear at least every couple of years is one of the most important things you can do to see if you have any abnormal cells.
 The screening interval is up to the physician and it might be influenced by recommendations from professional societies.
 If test results are normal, the chances of getting cervical cancer until the next screening is low.

 It used to be that sexually active women would have Pap screening annually.
 Less frequent screening recently has inadvertently led to a decrease in STD screening as well.
 Perhaps more people are deciding to use home kits to test for STDs?
 Some have said that this mylab box home kit discount makes it easier to keep on track with monitoring your sexual health.
 The good news is that when problems are detected by routine screening in the precancer stage, it is almost unheard of to have progression of the precancers to actual cancer.